Tour added to wishlist!

 Spring (April to June) and autumn (September to November) are prime times to undertake the Lycian Trail.
 The weather in spring and fall is milder, making it easier to endure long days of walking and hiking.

-Summer (July to August) can be scorching, with high temperatures and intense sun, making hiking challenging.
+Summer (July to August) can be scorching, with high temperatures (25–30°C) and intense sun, making hiking challenging.
 You'll also be more likely to encounter more hikers on the trail during the busy summer months.
+Inland sections can be particularly tough, as they lack the cooling sea breezes that make coastal areas more comfortable.

 So if you'd prefer quieter, less-trafficked trails that allow you to peacefully experience the rich history and landscapes of the route, spring and fall are the times to do so.